HankB/orvibo/README.md

 Pairing is the present focus.
 Complete pairing sequence with a fake S20 (`https://bitbucket.org/HankB/orvibo-s20` S20-emulate.py) just accomplished.

-Pairing with a real S20 just accomplished!
+* Pairing with a real S20 just accomplished!
-Discover() working.
+* Discover() working.
-Subscribe() seems to be working.
+* Subscribe() seems to be working.
-Command() now working.
+* Command() now working.
 It requires retries to 'sink in.'
+** Milestone: The application can now turn a switch off/on at will.

 ## TODO

+* Do something about the excessive debug output!
 * Use the primitives to build useful commands to turn S20 devices on/off using IP address or host name.
 * Check to see if pairing works with already paired device.